-2.1.1 This section describes the Agency’s requirements in relation to the rents to be charged on grant-funded Affordable Rent schemes.
+2.1.1 This section describes the HCA’s requirements in relation to the rents to be charged on grant-funded Affordable Rent schemes.

-2.2.1 The maximum rental level for AR should be no more than 80% of gross market rent (inclusive of service charges).
+2.2.1 The maximum rental level for Affordable Rent should be no more than 80% of gross market rent (inclusive of service charges).
 In assessing whether the rent is no more than 80% the individual characteristics of the property must be taken into account, such as its location and size.

 2.2.2 RPs will be expected to maximise their financial capacity, by charging rents at or as close as possible to 80% of market rents, to add to new supply.